Melanie Pearson: Characterisation

 Melanie was introduced as the girlfriend of Henry Ramsay (Craig McLachlan).
 The following year, she returned as Paul Robinson's (Stefan Dennis) temporary secretary.
 Despite being "a nightmare to work with", Paul realised that she was good at her job and kept her on.
 Melanie moved in with widower Des Clarke (Paul Keane) and helped cheer him up, following the death of his wife.
 In her 1994 book, The Neighbours Programme Guide, Josephine Monroe stated that Melanie had a "zany personality, wacky outfits and outrageous laugh".
-Monroe described Melanie's distinctive laugh as sounding like "a seal having a hernia."
 Cowden thought that she did not have much in common with her character, except that they are both fun.
 That aspect of Melanie's personality initially attracted Cowden to the role.
-The actress also revealed that she did not laugh in the same way Melanie did.